Equivalence regimes for geometric quantum discord and local quantum uncertainty: Non-equivalence between LQU and GQD in systems with arbitrary dimensions

+The eigenvalue $\lambda_i$ that we associate to each von Neumann state $|\alpha_i \rangle$ now matters.
+This is in contrast to the case of $Q$, where there is no eigenvalues associated to each outcome of a measurement and so all outcomes have the same weight.

-We also notice that the maximum value of $Q$ for pure states is independent of the Schmidt coefficients $s_i$, and it depends only on the dimension $N$.
-On the other hand, Figs. 1(d) and (f) show that the maximum value of $U$ for $3 \times D$ systems may change for different values of the Schmidt coefficients, thus it does not depend only on the dimension $D$ as it is the case of the quantum uncertainty $Q$.
+Note that the maximum value of $Q$ for pure states is independent of the Schmidt coefficients $s_i$, and it is $1/2$ for $2 \times D$ systems and $2/3$ for $3 \times D$.
+On the other hand, Figs. 1(d) and (f) show that the maximum value of $U$ for $3 \times D$ systems may change for different values of the Schmidt coefficients- As a conclusion, such value does not depend only on the dimensions of the subsystems, which is the case of the quantum uncertainty $Q$.

+Figure 2 shows how, for two specific set of values of the eigenvalues $\lambda_i$, the correspondence between vectors $|u_i \rangle$ and $|\alpha_i \rangle$ that give the minimum of quantum uncertainty $U$ varies for different values of $s_1$ and $s_2$.
+Each color in the figures stands for a different value of the minimum of $U$.
+Fig. 2(a) shows that for the case with eigenvalues $\lambda_1=2$, $\lambda_2=4$ and $\lambda_3=1$, when comparing the minimum of $U$ obtained for each value of $s_1$ and $s_2$, up to six different results are obtained.
+These six minimum values of $U$ can be obtained making use of the six possible permutations in Eq.
+(13).
+In Fig. 2(b) we consider the case with eigenvalues $\lambda_1=4$, $\lambda_2 = 3$ and $\lambda_3 = 2$.
+Now one can obtain up to three different minima of $U$ when considering all possible Schmidt coefficients.